-Black has reinvented himself in attempt to shed demons from his past.
+Black has reinvented himself in an attempt to shed demons from his past.
 While the bandage method has healed a few wounds, others–deepest of all–still remain.
 A call from a love thought to be lost shakes Black’s very foundations–sending him on a whim back to Miami to unlock the very door inside the subterranean chasm of his soul.

 Be who you are–true to your heart.
 Don’t allow the world to define your novella.
 You’re the author–walk forward with your eyes focused ahead.